badsyntax/richardwillis.info/blog/monitor-nextjs-app-prometheus-nodejs.md

 }
 ```

-We'll use this technique to publish performance metrics to Prometheus.

-First we'll need to create an endpoint (`/vitals`) to process metrics sent from the client.
+We'll use this technique to publish performance metrics to Prometheus and we'll need to create an endpoint (`/vitals`) to process metrics sent from the client.

 ### Create the vitals endpoint

-First register a new metrics provider with your prometheus client:
+Register a new metrics provider with your prometheus client:

 ```ts
 export const ttfbHistogram = new client.Histogram({